 POST /sip/transfer | Returns 404 if metadata.auth_id doesn’t match. |

 Room names are no longer prefixed or modified.
-Access control is enforced entirely through the metadata.auth_id field stored in room metadata.
+Access control is enforced entirely through the

 WebSocket auth is not implemented yet.
-The open tasks from the design document:
+The open tasks from the design document:- Authenticate during the HTTP upgrade by reading query parameters or headers.

 - Require an auth payload inside the first

-- Or leave
+configmessage. - Or leave

-/ws public but scope LiveKit mirroring to trusted rooms.
+/wspublic but scope LiveKit mirroring to trusted rooms.

 Usage examples